Akshatau/M2-EmbSys/Project/8_Output/Readme.md

 # SeatBelt Detection Sub-System

-- When occupant in front left seat does not lock seatbelt.Then his seat associated LED blinks.
+- When occupant in front left seat does not lock seatbelt.Then his seat associated LED blinks
 ![s1](https://user-images.githubusercontent.com/46949702/157369534-9b3d317f-f0d8-4d93-9774-9e701f1e35f4.png)

 - When occupant in front right seat does not lock seatbelt.Then his seat associated LED blinks.